OrestTa/MultipleCalendarsSelector/README.md

 This software is a work-in-progress, so there are some limitations currently:

 - If you have many calendars, you will need to scroll down the list once for the extension to discover all of them.
-You can trigger the extension to refresh its list from the popup appearing after clicking the extension's icon.
+You can then trigger the extension to refresh its list by tapping its icon on the top right for the popup to appear.
 - The list(s) of your calendars need to be visible (unfolded) for the extension to function.
 - Only English and Polish are supported at the moment.